 The following example shows the use of the Decimal Cell View Type.
 This Cell View Type enables the user to specify a Precision and Scale for an associated Double or Floating Point property type.
-In this example, the "Cost" column in the example Tree Grid View Definition refers to a "Cost" property in the associated Query Definition.
+In this example, the Cost column in the TGV Definition refers to the Cost property in the associated QD:

-- Right click the entry in the Cost column and select Decimal from the Cell View Type dropdown list. - 2.
-Enter the appropriate values in the Precision and Scale fields and click Save.
+- Right-click an entry in the Cost column and select Decimal in the Cell View Type drop-down list. - 2.
+Enter appropriate values in the Precision and Scale fields and click Save.